Genocide Determination Bill [HL]

 Description

-The bill allows individuals, groups, or their representatives to petition the High Court of England and Wales to determine if genocide has been committed against them.
-The High Court will assess the available evidence and issue a preliminary finding.
-Specific procedural rules will be established to govern these cases.
+The bill permits individuals, groups, or their representatives to petition the High Court for a preliminary determination on whether genocide has been committed against them.
+The court will base its decision on the available evidence.
+Specific rules of procedure will be established under the Civil Procedure Act 1997.

 Referral to International Bodies

-If the High Court finds that genocide has occurred, the Secretary of State must refer the finding to at least one of the following: the Prosecutor of the International Criminal Court, the United Nations Security Council (to pursue referral to the ICC), or the United Nations Security Council (to establish a special tribunal).
+If the High Court finds evidence of genocide, the Secretary of State is mandated to refer the finding to one of three bodies: the Prosecutor of the International Criminal Court (under Article 14 of the Rome Statute), the UN Security Council for referral to the ICC (under Article 13(b)), or the UN Security Council to establish a special tribunal (under Chapter V, Article 29 of the UN Charter).
+The Secretary of State has the discretion to choose the most suitable referral option.

 Definition of Genocide